yadavsudhir405/testing-spring-app/readme.md

      ```java
             @TestPropertySource(locations="");
       ```
-     -  File Resolution
+  * File Resolution
     - When nothing is passed, directory => Test file location and file name => Test file name
     - It can look for file from classpath directory.
 Like this `classpath: db.properties`
     - It can look for file from other location as well like this `file: ~/db.properties`
+* Using `Profile`
+    Create a configuration class annotate that with `@Profile` and then to use it in Testing just annotate test file with `@ActiveProfile`
+    Whenever Active Profile changes, Spring reloads the context with respective configuration specified in Profile.
+For Example, If a Test class having ActiveProfile for dev then Test loads dev configuration and run the test.
+If a there is Nested test inside the same test class, then previously loaded configuration gets unloaded and Spring adds new profile related configuration.

+   `@NestedTestConfiguration` accepts argument either inherit(default) or override mode.
+Override mode clears all configuration
+    coming from outer test class.
+Nested test class having`@NestedTestConfiguration` with override mode must specify new configuration with which Test will run.
+If no configuration is passed then this is like running test without any spring context initialized.

+  Refer `LoadConfigWithProfileTest` to see example